MACOM Technology Solutions: 2011–present

 In May 2011, MACOM acquired Optomai Inc. a semiconductor company that developed integrated circuits and modules for 40 and 100-Gbit/s fiber optic networks.
 The company announced it had reached a deal to purchase Mindspeed Technologies, a network infrastructure semiconductor business in November 2013.
 In February 2014, the company announced that it had sold Mindspeed's wireless business to Intel Corporation.
-On February 13, 2014, the company purchased Nitronex LLC, a privately held designer of Gallium nitride semiconductors for $26 million.
+On February 13, 2014, the company purchased Nitronex LLC, a privately held designer of gallium nitride semiconductors for $26 million.
 That same year, MACOM also purchased the RF and microwave company IKE Micro and SiPh services company, Photonic Controls.
 In November 2014, MACOM reached an agreement to buy BinOptics Corporation, a provider of InP lasers that started at Cornell University, for $230 million.
 In November 2015, the company announced that it planned to acquire the Japanese optical subassembly supplier, FiBest Limited, before the end of the first quarter in 2016.
 In December 2015, MACOM acquired Aeroflex's diode business, Aeroflex Metelics from Cobham for $38 million in cash.
 In January 2017, MACOM acquired Applied Micro Circuits Corporation.
 In February 2023, MACOM announced it had acquired the assets and operations of the Limeil-Brévannes semiconductor manufacturer, OMMIC SAS for €38.5 million.
+In August 2023, it was announced MACOM had entered into a definitive agreement to acquire the RF business of Wolfspeed.

 Operations

 Technology

 MACOM develops and supplies semiconductor technologies for optical, wireless and satellite networks.
 The company has a portfolio of analog RF, microwave, millimeterwave and photonic semiconductor products.
 MACOM has 16 Design and Operational centers worldwide including 11 in the United States, two in Ireland and one in Australia, Japan and Taiwan.
 MACOM produces an array of chip technologies, including gallium arsenide (GaAs), gallium nitride (GaN), silicon photonics (SiPh), aluminum gallium arsenide (AlGaAs), indium phosphide (InP), silicon (Si), heterolithic microwave integrated circuit (HMIC), and silicon germanium (SiGe).
 The company's acquisition of BinOptics in 2014, allows them to use self-aligning etched facet technology to ensure an efficient manufacturing and testing process.
-Much of MACOM's current sub-microwave RF product line are generic substitutes for the Motorola SPS MRF series Beryllium Oxide devices produced in the mid 1990's, rebranded with revised device datasheets.
+Much of MACOM's current sub-microwave RF product line are generic substitutes for the Motorola SPS MRF series of beryllium oxide devices produced in the mid-1990s, rebranded with revised device datasheets.